Lost Reputation: Filming and script

-"Lost Reputation" was written by executive producer/show runner Warren Leight with Julie Martin, who is promoted to executive producer, replacing Ted Kotcheff, as of this episode.
+"Lost Reputation" was written by executive producer/showrunner Warren Leight with Julie Martin, who is promoted to executive producer, replacing Ted Kotcheff, as of this episode.
 The episode was also directed by Michael Slovis.
 Ed Zuckerman, who was co-executive producer on the original Law & Order, replaces David Matthews.
 Ice-T announced on Twitter that filming on the fourteenth season began on Monday, July 23, 2012.

-In May 2012, show runner/executive producer Warren Leight said that the story line for season fourteen will pick up where the thirteenth-season finale left off at, discussions of a two-part episode up at the time, "In fact, there were a number of scenes we shot that didn't make it into this cut that may make it into the next one. ...
+In May 2012, showrunner/executive producer Warren Leight said that the story line for season fourteen will pick up where the thirteenth-season finale left off at, discussions of a two-part episode up at the time, "In fact, there were a number of scenes we shot that didn't make it into this cut that may make it into the next one. ...
 It's good to know who did it and why, and who's pulling the strings."
 On July 30, 2012, Leight confirmed the season premiere would be a two-part episode and Leight told Today, after talking about the returning guest stars from "Rhodium Nights", "We may want to do more of that this season," he said.
 The issue, he pointed out, is "how do you distinguish the 294th episode of 'SVU' from the others?
 I wanted to give people a reason to come back to season 14.
 The show deserves a good cliffhanger, and I loved reading people's responses after the finale ended -- 'Did they just do that?'"
 Leight continued, "People have us in a box," he said, "and I want them to see that the show is a little more adventurous than they might have remembered."